CSNG-MFF/website/join_us.md

 ## Other funding opportunities

-Below is a list of additional funding possibilities that you could pursue:

 ### PhD funding

 - The PhD program of Faculty of Mathematics and Physics of Charles University.
 Any student that